The Best Neo-noir Movies (Every Film Student Must Watch!)

 Drive (2011)

 Nicolas Winding Refn’s Drive combines minimalist storytelling with stylized violence, set against a synth-heavy soundtrack that complements its dreamlike yet gritty atmosphere.
-The film’s blend of existential heroism and brutal consequences redefines the archetypical noir protagonist in a modern urban setting.
+The film’s blend of existential heroism and brutal consequences redefines the archetypal noir protagonist in a modern urban setting.

 Nightcrawler (2014)